-In the year to date, the number of influenza notifications and hospitalisations were higher than the previous five-year average, while the number of deaths were lower (Table 1).
-Thirty-six percent of notifications were in those aged less than 15 years (Figure 5).
+In the year to date, the number of influenza notifications and hospitalisations are higher than the previous five-year average, while the number of deaths are lower (Table 1).
+A third of notifications were in those aged less than 15 years (Figure 5).

 Table 1.
-Influenza notifications and vaccination coverage, WA, 2024 YTD compared to the 5-year average for the same period
+Influenza notifications and vaccination coverage, WA, 2025 YTD compared to the 5-year average for the same period